-CAD responds to http://zslaw.rs/levitra-canada-prescription Thomas Bone's letter-- NOTHING ABOUT US WITHOUT US-
+CAD responds to only now Thomas Bone's letter-- NOTHING ABOUT US WITHOUT US-

 Dear Mr. Bone:

 While we understand that your program is mainly focused on 0-5 Deaf children and catered toward their families, we are looking at your program and policies as one of the causes of language-deprived Deaf children (0-5) and students K-12.
-We are working hard to change this nationwide crisis by making research information & resources and evidence-based principles about ASL and English to the parents of Deaf babies.
-Your office as a state government entity for providing information and services to Deaf babies and brand viagra families should be concerned about this crisis.
+We are working hard to change this nationwide crisis by making research information & resources and evidence-based principles about ASL and English to the parents of buying levitra without a prescription Deaf babies.
+Your office as a state government entity for providing information and services to cheap generic cialis Deaf babies and families should be concerned about this crisis.

 Because of our shared concerns, the California Department of Education in 2010 funded an all-inclusive parental effort to develop the Parent Resource Guide (PRG).
 The PRG guide is the most balanced one you can find anywhere in the nation, and it includes a comprehensive section on Hearing Loss.
 Furthermore, your department added the Parent’s Guide to Hearing Loss to Systems of Care Division/DHCS website yet I cannot find the Parent Resource Guide (PRG) anywhere on your website.

 May we remind you of the letter you wrote to Sheri Farinha, CEO of NorCal Services for Deaf and Hard of Hearing back in September 2013 where you wrote: